 Have you Been Charged with Selling Cocaine in Georgia?

 Georgia laws punish drug crimes heavily, especially cocaine.
 Possession, sale, manufacturing, and trafficking cocaine are all crimes in Georgia, and each has their specific penalties.
 It is important to have a Lawyer who knows the differences between each offense and how to successfully defend against them.
-The Office of Lawson and Berry and their team of Georgia Cocaine Lawyers are here to help you defend against any cocaine charge that you have.
+The Office of Lawson and Berry and their team of Georgia Sale of Cocaine Lawyers are here to help you defend against any cocaine charge that you have.
 Lawson and Berry bring decades of experience to your case.
 Your best defense begins here.
 A charge is not the same as a conviction so call our office today to schedule a free consultation.

 Georgia Law on Selling Cocaine

 Cocaine is part of the Schedule II drug/controlled substances in Georgia, which also include methamphetamine, crack cocaine, morphine, opium, and methadone.
 O.C.G.A. § 16-13-30(b) states it is unlawful for any person to manufacture, deliver, distribute, dispense, administer, sell, or possess with intent to distribute any controlled substance.
 However if found with greater than twenty-eight ounces of cocaine, the crime will be elevated to trafficking.

 Georgia Case Law